2nd Call for Applications is Now Open!

 How many awards will be distributed?

-Under the i4A’s first open call, our goal is to award approximately 10 i4A Access, 10 i4A Training and 5 i4A Pro Grants, assuming we receive a similar number of applications for each track.
+Under the i4A’s second open call, our goal is to award approximately 15 Access, 10 Pro, and 15 Training Grants assuming we receive a similar number of applications for all the grant types.

 These numbers are not fixed and may vary depending on the distribution of submitted applications across the available tracks.